developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutMxSDCardManager/index.md

 4. Provide some name in the "Name" field (Ex.
 MySDCardManager).
 The "Name" field is used to identify each feature, which is required when editing features programmatically.
 You can also keep the "Name" field empty.

-    So as discussed, we will disable the use of SD Card in the Symbol device using SD Card Manager feature of Mx through Profile Manager wizard.
+    So as discussed, we will disable the use of SD Card in the Symbol device using SD Card Manager feature of MX through Profile Manager wizard.
 So click on "Enable or Disable use of SdCard" drop-down in the wizard and select the option "Disable".

     ![img](../../images/MxSDCardManagerTutorialImages/sd_card_manager_details.jpg)